kyutai-labs/delayed-streams-modeling/README.md

 and [Kyutai Text-To-Speech](#kyutai-text-to-speech) models.
 These models are powered by delayed streams modeling (DSM), a flexible formulation for streaming, multimodal sequence-to-sequence learning.
+See also [Unmute](https://github.com/kyutai-labs/unmute), an voice AI system built using Kyutai STT and Kyutai TTS.

 But wait, what is "Delayed Streams Modeling"?
 It is a technique for solving many streaming X-to-Y tasks (with X, Y in `{speech, text}`) that formalize the approach we had with Moshi and Hibiki.
 A pre-print paper is coming soon!